Guide to Buying the Perfect Picture Mount

 Multi-aperture Photo Mounts

-Framing multiple photos in one frame is easily achievable with multiple aperture mounts.
-We can cut (within reason) any shape and quantity of window into a mount for you.
-So, if you have a collection of photos that you'd like framing together, we will cut a bespoke mount using your measurements.
+Framing multiple photos in one frame is easy with multi-aperture mounts.
+We can cut (within reason) any shape and number of windows into a mount for you.
+If you have a collection of photos you'd like framed together, we can cut a bespoke mount to your measurements.

-This also works if you wanted to add a window underneath an object, such as a football shirt with a plaque below.
+This also works if you want to add a window beneath an object, such as a football shirt with a plaque below.

-We have software which allows us to perfectly balance a multi-aperture mount so all borders can be equal and spaced properly.
+We use specialist software to perfectly balance a multi-aperture mount so all borders are equal and properly spaced.

-Example of frame coins with a multi-aperture picture mount.
+Example of a multi-aperture picture mount with multiple photos.

 Multi-layered Picture Mounts

 Multiple layer mounts are a great way to enhance your artwork or photo.
-It allows you to have more than one colour showing if desired, or just a simple two layered white mount can change the look of a frame completely.
+They allow you to have more than one colour showing if desired, or just a simple two-layered white mount can completely change the look of a frame.

-This option of mount is very popular with artists as it adds a touch of elegance and professionalism to a frame.
+This option is very popular with artists as it adds a touch of elegance and professionalism to a frame.

 Mountslips